 In 1968 a committee was appointed, led by Paul Miller, as chairman, and Ralph Paxton, Jr., co-chairman.
 They made plans to secure an option for purchase of the property and present a recommendation to the congregation.
 Other members of the committee were: George F. Cornell, Robert E. Gans, Woody Grindle, Dale Horton, Milton McGill, Kermit Maynard, James Nolfi, John Morgan and Frank Whittington.

-The church membership voted to proceed with the building plans at a spacial meeting called on June 22, 1969.
+The church membership voted to proceed with the building plans at a special meeting called on June 22, 1969.
 By 1970 the Board of Trustees had filed an application for an F.H.A. loan, and received a project number.
 Groundbreaking ceremonies were held on Sunday, June 25, 1972, with representatives of the city, church officials, architects and consultants, as well as then Senior Minister, the Rev. Dr. Sorensen and members of the Board of Directors taking part.

 Construction was begun July 5, 1972, and the building was dedicated September 16, 1973.
 Tenants began moving into the 186-unit, 16-story building early August of 1973.
 The management firm of Falkenberg and Associates of Pasadena was hired to assume financial management responsibility of the building.